reinhart1010/nix/docs/en/osx/mdfind.md

 ---
 # mdfind

-List files matching a given query.
+List files matching a query.
 More information: <https://keith.github.io/xcode-man-pages/mdfind.1.html>.

 - Find a file by its name: